STEFAN10085288/SmartHydroGitPage/README.md

 <body>

     <h2>Overview of SmartHydro</h2>
     <p>Welcome to SmartHydro.
 Smart Hydro is a community-driven project focused on empowering self-sufficient farmers with hydroponic systems to cultivate their own crops.
 This app plays a crucial role in this effort by enabling users to easily manage and keep an eye on their hydroponic system.
-This helps ensure that their plants grow sustainably.p>
+This helps ensure that their plants grow sustainably.</p>

     <h2>Features</h2>

     <div class="feature-container">
         <div class="feature-description">
             <h3>Log in & registration </h3>
             <p>SmartHydro enables for Goolge login and regsiter throught your Google account for simple and efficient login and registration.
-If you decide not to use Google login to only use the essential feature the skip login button can be used p>
+If you decide not to use Google login to only use the essential feature the skip login button can be used </p>
         </div>
         <div class="feature-image">
             <img src="feature1_screenshot.png" alt="Feature 1 Screenshot">